postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 > You cannot convert the default __My Workspace__ to a team workspace.

-Open your workspace in the Postman app by selecting it from the workspace dropdown in the left.
+Open your workspace in Postman by selecting it from the workspace dropdown in the left.
 To add collaborators, click __Invite__ at the top right.

 Add email addresses for the collaborators you want to invite to the workspace.
 Select access levels for the workspace and click __Send Invitations__.